timperrett/hashpi/README.md

 ### Hardware Buildout

 + Assemble the motherboards with the case (instructions from the case).

 + Cut and crimp the nessicary ethernet cables needed to connect the motherboards to the switch.
 Choose a scheme (A or B, but stick to just one):

 ![cat5](http://cdn.instructables.com/FDR/2Z0W/FPKFCZ0Q/FDR2Z0WFPKFCZ0Q.MEDIUM.gif)

 + Connect the USB power cords to the motherboards.

++ If you're having issues with the motherboard, there are two LEDs indicate status.
+Explanations for which can be [found here](http://raspberrypi.stackexchange.com/questions/24664/what-do-the-leds-on-the-b-mean).

 ### Software Setup